Yoyodyne-Data-Science/GroupStratifiedShuffleSplit/README.md

 ### The Difficulty in splitting by Group and keeping things Stratified

 In a more realistic scenario, each group will typically contain a different proportion of 'positive' and 'negative' (as defined by the target variable) samples.
-What we'd like is to specify a train-test ratio (e.g. 0.8-0.2), then let our cross-validator go ahead and sort the data into train and test portions, with each group being in either of (but not both) the train or test split, and the train and test split being representative of the entire data set with respect to the target variable (i.e. stratified).
+What we'd like is to specify a train:test ratio (e.g. 0.8:0.2), then let our cross-validator go ahead and sort the data into train and test portions, with each group being in either of (but not both) the train or test split, and the train and test split being representative of the entire data set with respect to the target variable (i.e. stratified).
 We can then state our requirements as follows; our `GroupStratifiedShuffleSplit` cross validator should adhere to the following conditions:

 1. Each group occurs in either the test or train splits.
 The number of samples in train-test is specified as a ratio by the user, though we allow our cross validator to reach this ratio approximately, as the size of groups may make reaching an exact train-test split impossible.
 This is the `Group` part.